balderdashy/sails-docs/intro-to-custom-adapters.md

-# Sails.js Adapter Interface
-#### A reference and support document for developers creating adapters for Sails/Waterline
+# Introduction to Custom Adapters for Sails / Waterline

 > ##### Stability: Varies